21 (Adele album): Sessions with Epworth, Smith, and Tedder

 Writing for the album began shortly after Adele separated from her lover.
-Within a day of her break-up, she contacted producer Paul Epworth, intent on capturing her emotion in a song: "We'd had a fuming argument the night before ...
-I'd been bubbling.
+Within a day of her break-up, she contacted producer Paul Epworth, intent on capturing her emotion in a song: "We'd had a fuming argument the night before, I'd been bubbling.
 Then I went into the studio and screamed."
 Although she had initially planned on completing a ballad that she had begun writing with Epworth more than a year ago, the producer suggested that she aim for a more aggressive sound.
-Together, they restructured the song and re-wrote lyrics to reflect Adele's recent experience, deciding on the title "Rolling in the Deep".
+Together, they restructured the song and rewrote lyrics to reflect Adele's recent experience, deciding on the title "Rolling in the Deep."
 The instrumentation evolved organically—after trying out various jazz riffs, Adele attempted the first verse a cappella, inspiring Epworth to improvise a melody on his acoustic guitar.
 A thumping drum beat was set to mimic her racing heartbeat.
 In two days, a demo was recorded to be produced by Columbia Records co-president Rick Rubin later that year.
 However, Adele re-approached Epworth months later to complete production of the song.

 British producer Fraser T Smith recalled following a similar trajectory when he teamed up with Adele to compose the subsequent third single "Set Fire to the Rain" at his MyAudiotonic Studios in London.
 After the two had created the demo, Adele revisited her co-writer to record the song with him, instead of the intended producer Rick Rubin.
-Smith thought Adele's first attempt superior to subsequent takes, and used the demo as the final production of the song, complete with live drum sounds and an elaborate strings section (arranged by British musician Rosie Danvers).
+Smith thought Adele's first attempt superior to subsequent takes and used the demo as the final production of the song, complete with live drum sounds and an elaborate strings section (arranged by British musician Rosie Danvers).